 This is a great idea for remote teams.
 If your group is traveling to a major industry conference anyway, why not extend the trip by a few days or a weekend to tack on a retreat?
-You’ll benefit from all of the presentations and networking opportunities at the main event, but still have time for your team to discuss the lessons they’ve learned in a more intimate setting.
+You’ll benefit from all of the presentations and networking opportunities at the main event.
+And, you’ll still have time for your team to discuss the lessons they’ve learned in a more intimate setting.

 2. Rent a unique, customized venue on Peerspace

-Whether you decide to host your retreat in the city or out of town, find a one-of-a-kind venue on Peerspace that fits your team’s needs.
+Whether you decide to host your retreat in the city or out of town, find a one-of-a-kind venue on Peerspace.
+There are literally thousands of options, and tons to fit your team’s needs.
 You’ll find everything from downtown coworking spaces to rural cabins and retreat venues.
-Escape the confines of our day-to-day corporate environment and choose a unique spaces that will impress your guests and contribute to a productive retreat environment.
+Escape the confines of our day-to-day corporate environment and choose a unique space that will impress your guests and contribute to a productive retreat environment.